Everything Lean For Leaders And Their Teams

 • Be careful about using averages with regard to people.
 Mathematically, approximately half of any team will be below the team’s average in any measure.
 But people have an aversion to being identified as being below average, and it is demoralizing to them to be identified as such.
 Focus on the problems that bring the overall average down rather than on individuals.

 • Changing an average for many specifications can be easy.
+(The exception is process time.)
 Simply adjust a setting on a machine and the average diameter changes.
-Unfortunately, that often just pushes the process over the other specification limit.
-Tightening up the spread is often far harder.
+But that might not improve a process with a wide spread.
+It might just push the process over the opposite specification limit.
+Tightening up the variation is often far harder than just moving an average.
 (See our article on precision and accuracy for more information.)

 Leave a Reply